LourensWalters/lourenswalters.github.io/docs/_posts/blog/battery_cycle_life/2023-02-21-capstone-project-report.md

 The code for this model can be found here:

-<https://github.com/LourensWalters/battery-cycle-life> (see Deep Learning Model.ipynb)
+<https://github.com/LourensWalters/lithium-ion-sustainability> (see src/notebooks/Deep Learning Model.ipynb)

 We applied the same data cleaning techniques as the original paper (Severson et al., 2019).
 We removed cycles that had time gaps, small outliers, or other inconsistencies.